JayBernard01/example-jdk21-mvn3/readme.md

 mvn exec:java
 ```

-# note for wsl
+# note for wsl with intellij
 deactivate threat protection to update maven dependencies, then turn back on after on each load